jdolinay/pi-battery-widget/README.md

 ![Alt text](icon.png?raw=true "panel with battery widget")

+>Starting with the latest upgrade of Raspian Stretch (December 1, 2017) a new battery icon
+>*Battery (pi-top / laptop)* should be automatically installed and enabled on the pi-top rev 1.
+>If this battery icon shows up on your pi-top, installation of the battery widget in this
+>repository is not required anymore.

 If you want to use this battery widget with Raspian Stretch, you first need to make sure that the latest pi-top software for the pi-top hardware is installed.
 More information can be found in the [pi-top-setup repository](http:github.com/rricharz/pi-top-setup).